hyunku/Brain-Machine_Interface_System/README.md

  - 1: 0% AI data, 100% eeg data -> hard mode

- ball speed option is controlled by run_app.py
+ ball speed and bar speed option is controlled by run_app.py

  - check class named Player()
  - you can update ball speed by rewriting self.speed
+ - you can update bar speed by rewriting self.speed
+ - both bar and ball speed has default speed : 5